rahulnishad96/profile-management/README.md

 ## Overview

-This project is a React-based application designed for managing user profiles.
+This project is a React-based application designed to manage user profiles.
 It includes an API server simulation using `json-server` to handle data operations.
 The project also employs performance optimization techniques, such as `useMemo` and `useCallback`, to enhance rendering efficiency and application speed.

 ## Getting Started